Reggie & Celeste Hodges Donate African Collection to Art Museums

 Nasher Museum of Art at Duke University

-The Nasher has accepted 27 pieces, including this falui mask.
+The Nasher accepted 27 pieces, including the falui mask at left.
 A Wolof ngoni (guitar) was displayed as part of the Cosmic Rhythm Vibrations exhibit.
-See:

 Ackland Art Museum at UNC-Chapel Hill

-The Ackland has accepted nine artworks.
+The Ackland accepted ten artworks.
 Reggie is a member of both the museum’s National Advisory Board and the Collections Committee so we’re confident that the Ackland’s African Art collection will expand.

 University of Michigan Museum of Art (UMMA)

-UMMA has accepted three artworks from our collection.
-They will be kept on the UM campus, where John F Kennedy first spoke of his idea of the Peace Corps while addressing an enthusiastic student audience – at 2:00 AM on October 14, 1960.
-See:
+UMMA accepted three artworks from our collection.
+They will be kept on the UMich campus, where John F Kennedy first spoke of his idea of the Peace Corps while addressing an enthusiastic student audience at 2:00 AM on October 14, 1960.

 Photographs

-John Hope Franklin Research Center for African and African American History & Culture at Duke University
+John Hope Franklin Research Center at the David M Rubenstein Library at Duke University

-We’re honored that the JHF asked to have the cultural photos that we took and we’ve committed to donating all of our African prints, slides, and negatives to the JHF archive.
-We’re in the process of digitizing and culling the set, which comprises a couple thousand items, and we plan to make many of the digital versions publicly available online.
-See a few photos below.
+We’re honored that the John Hope Franklin Center asked to have the cultural photos that we took, and we recently turned over all 550 of our Sierra Leone prints, slides, and negatives.
+We digitized the entire collection and also turned over the digital versions.
+We and Duke plan to make many of the digital versions publicly available online.
+See our gallery of Village Life in Sierra Leone.

 Comments?
 Email us at reggieceleste@gmail.com